TildeWill/premailer-rails3/README.md

 If no CSS file is linked to in the HTML and no inline `<style type="text/css">` is present, it will try to load a default CSS file `email.css`.

-Every CSS file (including the default `email.css`) is loaded from within the app.
+Every CSS file (including the default `email.css`) is loaded automatically from within the app.

+NOTE: You should not `<link>` the email stylesheet in your emails' templates - doing so will cause your app to precompile assets for each email is sends out.

 The retrieval of the file depends on your assets configuration:

 * Rails 3.1 asset pipeline: It will load the compiled version of the CSS asset which is normally located in `app/assets/stylesheets/`.
 If the asset can't be